 What is a cookie?

-A “cookie” is a small text file that’s stored on your computer, smartphone, tablet, or other devices when you visit a website or use an app.
+A “cookie” is a small text file that’s stored on your computer, smartphone, tablet, or other device when you visit a website or use an app.
 Cookies allow web applications to respond to you as an individual.
 The web application can tailor its operations to your needs, likes and dislikes by gathering and remembering information about your preferences.

 We use two types of cookies, essential cookies and performance cookies.
 Here we explain a bit more about each of these types and how you can control their use.